Best Data Privacy Software: 11 Options to Consider [2023]

 Who uses data privacy management software?

-Data privacy management software is used by a wide range of businesses and organizations that handle sensitive data, including financial institutions, healthcare providers, government agencies, and e-commerce businesses.
+Many businesses and organizations that handle sensitive data use data privacy management software, including financial institutions, healthcare providers, government agencies, and e-commerce businesses.
 Technical audiences, including data analysts, data architects, and IT professionals, are key users of data privacy management software because they manage data privacy risks and ensure compliance with data protection regulations.

 What are some of the top features of data privacy management software?

-Technical teams can use data privacy management software to automate data discovery and classification, streamline the data inventory and mapping process, and enable data access control, monitoring, and audit trails.
-This software can also help technical teams ensure that data is encrypted, anonymized, or pseudonymized when appropriate.
-It also ensures that access controls are in place to prevent unauthorized access to sensitive data.
+Technical teams can use data privacy management software to automate data discovery and classification, streamline the inventory and mapping of databases and data processes, and enable data access control, monitoring, and audit trails.
+This software can also help technical teams ensure data is encrypted, anonymized, or pseudonymized when appropriate.
+It also ensures access controls are in place to prevent unauthorized access to sensitive data.

-Data privacy management software can help technical teams manage user consent for data collection and processing, maintain compliant privacy policies, and manage DSAR for access, deletion, and correction of personal data.
+Data privacy management software can help technical teams manage user consent for data collection and processing, maintain compliant privacy policies, and manage DSAR to access, delete, and correct personal data.

 What happens if my company fails to achieve compliance with these regulations?